Eidion/GameDesign/FeyMarch/NPCs/knights.md

 Like many of the knights, he is motivated by the prestige gained by his position.
 However, unlike the others, he has no deeper motive.

 Brutally honest and direct, Etelgarth has little time for converation or pleasantries, and does not appreciate subtlety on or off the battlefield.
+He can be short sighted and thoughtless in his tactics, as a result.
 This has caused him to have many defeats, most often at the hands of Rowan, who has a reputation for favoring trickery to a stand up fight.

+While he has many stories about him, Etelgarth does little to interact with the other members of his court - he does not play at politics, nor does he engage in celebration or artistry with the others.
+This leads to others like the Speaker of Rains to consider him a blunt instrument, to be used only in the most direct of tasks.